Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Features of New Physics events

-Finally, in this section, we would address the anomalous result reported by the Pierre Auger collaboration with their 9-years data~\cite{Aab:2014pza,Aab:2014dua} and see the potential account from the new physics effects.
-In the 9-years (2004-2013) Pierre Auger data set contains many UHE cosmic ray air-shower events, including 29,722 `highly inclined events' with the event selection criteria: \begin{itemize} \item $62^\circ < \theta_\text{zenith} < 80^\circ$ with $\theta_\text{zenith}^\text{avg.} = 67^\circ$, \item $E_{\mu^\pm} > 0.3$ GeV, which is the Cherenkov threshold for muons in water, \item $E_\text{CR} \geq 5 \times 10^{18}$ eV corresponding to $\sqrt{s} \geq 100$ TeV in the center-of-mass frame. \end{itemize} Among these 29,722 events, there are 174 events with the `muon excess'.
-A `muon excess event' has more muons than the expected number of muons.
-Importantly, the muon number is detectable via SD/FD hybrid detection \cite{Aab:2014pza,Aab:2014dua}: Specifically, $R_\mu = N_\mu / N_{\mu ,19}$ parameter is used to define the `muon excess' event: the total number of muons in each event divided by the reference value of the muon number.
-We take the reference value $N_{\mu,19} = 2.68 \times 10^7$ at $\theta_{\rm zenith} = 67^\circ$ from Ref.~\cite{Aab:2014pza}, which is obtained form the MC simulation at $E_{\rm CR} = 10^{19}$ eV.
-We take the muon excess event seriously since the similar muon excess events are found in TA 7-years (2008-2015) data set, too~\cite{Takeishi:2018zrp, Abbasi:2018fkz}.
-The muon excess events mainly appear in highly inclined and high energies air-showers \cite{Fomin:2016kul}.
-To account the muon excess events, several approaches have been proposed even though no explanation is completely established: the revision of hadronic interaction model at high energy collision in $\sqrt{s} = 110 - 170$ TeV~\cite{Aab:2016hkv} as well as new physics contributions \cite{Farrar:2013sfa,AlvarezMuniz:2012dd}.
+Finally, in this { sub}section, we address the anomalous result reported by the Pierre Auger collaboration with their 9-years data~\cite{Aab:2014pza,Aab:2014dua} and see the potential account from the new physics effects.
+The 9-years (2004-2013) Pierre Auger Observatory data set contains many UHE cosmic ray air-shower events, including 29,722 `highly inclined events' with the event selection criteria: \begin{itemize} \item $62^\circ < \theta_{\rm zenith} < 80^\circ$ with $\theta_{\rm zenith}^{\rm avg.} = 67^\circ$, \item $E_{\mu^\pm} > 0.3$ GeV \item $E_{\rm CR} \geq 5 \times 10^{18}$ eV \end{itemize} Among these 29,722 events, there are 174 events indicate the deficit of muons in the Monte Carlo simulations.
+These highly inclined shower events have more muons than the expected number of muons predicted by the hadronic models.
+Importantly, the muon number is detectable via SD/FD hybrid detection \cite{Aab:2014pza,Aab:2014dua}.
+Specifically, $R_\mu = N_\mu / N_{\mu ,19}$ parameter is used to define the normalized muon number in each extensive air shower event: the total number of muons in each event divided by the reference value of the muon number.
+We take the reference value $N_{\mu,19} = 2.68 \times 10^7$ at $\theta_{\rm zenith} = 67^\circ$ from Ref.~\cite{Aab:2014pza}, which is obtained from the MC simulation at $E_{\rm CR} = 10^{19}$ eV.
+We take these events seriously since the similar muon issues are also found in TA 7-years (2008-2015) data set \cite{Abbasi:2018fkz}.
+The deficit in interaction models mainly appear in highly inclined and highest energies air-showers \cite{Fomin:2016kul}.
+To account the muon issue in air-shower events, several approaches have been proposed even though no thorough explanation has been given, including the revision of hadronic interaction models at high energy collisions in $\sqrt{s} = 110 - 170$ TeV range~\cite{Aab:2016hkv} as well as new physics contributions \cite{Farrar:2013sfa,AlvarezMuniz:2012dd}.